stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< /details >}}

+--->

 <br>

 {{< details "8 - TEOTWAWKI: Prepping for the End" >}}

 ---

 Recent years have seen an explosion of “reality” television programming based in survival skills or challenges.
 Popular shows in this regard include game shows like *Survivor* and adventure shows like *Man vs. Wild* and *Survivorman*.
 Newer programming includes the Discovery Channel’s *Dude, You’re Screwed*, *Alaska Bush People*, *Dual Survival*, and the rather prurient *Naked and Afraid*.
-While these shows give viewers the vicarious thrill of braving the wilderness from the comfort of their armchairs, there has recently been an explosion in real survivalist culture, known as “prepping.”
+While these shows give viewers the vicarious thrill of braving the wilderness from the comfort of their armchairs, there has recently been an explosion in survivalist subcultures, known collectively as “prepping.”
 Preppers build bomb shelters and other fortifications where they stockpile food, supplies, firearms, and ammunition in preparation for TEOTWAWKI: The end of the world as we know it.
-A number of shows have emerged in response: *Doomsday Preppers*, *Doomsday Castle*, and *Doomsday Bunker*.
-The list of prepper fears is long: generalized civil unrest, total social collapse, global weather catastrophes, the return of Christ, peak oil, attacks using EMPs, and, of course, zombies.
+A number of "reality" television shows have emerged in response to these cultural phenomena: *Doomsday Preppers*, *Doomsday Castle*, and *Doomsday Bunker*.
+The list of prepper fears is long: generalized civil unrest, total social collapse, global weather catastrophes, the return of Christ, peak oil, attacks using EMPs, solar flares, and, of course, zombies.
 Are these views largely fueled by paranoia or a desire for self-reliance?
 Do these fears and anxieties signify some larger, unarticulated criticism or anxiety about modernity or capitalism?

 ---